P2PSP/core/doc/ACS/README.md

-peer P is proportional to the packet loss ratio of P. Using ACS, a class-A peer will receive from the splitter more chunks than a class-B peer and therefore, a class-A peer will enter in the burst mode (see Rule~\ref{rul:burst_mode}) more often than a class-B peer.
+peer P is proportional to the packet loss ratio of P. Using ACS, a class-A peer will receive from the splitter more chunks than a class-B peer and therefore, a class-A peer will enter in the burst mode (see the rule [**Burst transmission**](../DBS/README.md)) more often than a class-B peer.
 This is something that goes against the throughtput of the class-A peer and that, in some moment, could produce a lost of chunks (remember that the burst mode can congest the upload channel of the peers).
 Therefore, the throughtput of a class-A peer will grow until reaching its congestion threshold, instant in which the monitors peers will report the lost of this class-A peer and the splitter will decrease its chunk-rate.

 Another consecuence of implementing ACS is that class-A peers will